slopezpereyra/slopezpereyra.github.io/_posts/2023-03-17-ThePurposeOfScience.md

 degree, just as we are all enriched by society.
-Our knowledge should strive for begetting or improving only those technologies that are not designed for oppression, that are not to be enjoyed only by a privileged few, and that may make lighten the burden of existence for the whole of human kind —in whatever tiny way.
+Our knowledge should strive for begetting or improving only those technologies that are not designed for oppression, that are not to be enjoyed only by a privileged few, and that may lighten the burden of existence for the whole of human kind —in whatever tiny way.

 The extent to which computer science, and particularly artificial intelligence, can be used for this purpose —the improvement of human life— needs not be put out in detail.
-I have found scientific work, and being a small and humble component of the great machinery of science, which sets out to understand and to ameliorate human suffering, and to cast the spell of ignorance away, is more than I could ask for.
-But this needs not be the case for anybody else.
-But nothing of what was said here is a lecture on *what to do*; rather, it is a discourse on *what to care about*.
-Humane and honest ponderation upon the latter point should suffice to disclose a path for anybody else —regardless of what it may be.
+I have found scientific work, being a small and humble component of the great machinery of science, which sets out to understand and to ameliorate human suffering, and to cast the spell of ignorance away, is more than I could ask for.
+But this needs not be the case for everybody.
+Nothing of what was said here is a lecture on *what to do*; rather, it is a discourse on *what to care about*.
+Humane and honest ponderation upon the latter point should suffice to disclose a path for anyone.

-The cynic's reply to my general proposition is disregarded here.
+The cynic's reply to all of this, I disregard.
 As long as there are objectively good and bad things —a tenet I here axiomatically accept, not being this the place to make its case— as long as there are things truly deserving of the epithets *good* and *bad*, I say, it will immediately follow a necessary concern for proliferating the ones worthy of the first, and diminishing those that bear the latter.
-The widespread idea that so a elementary concern should disappear in what comes to our role in society, in the name of a so-called natural tendency to maximize individual profit at all costs, is not even worth the attention of anyone sane enough to conceive the perils (and utter wastefulness) of blind technological advancement as it occurs today.
+The widespread idea that such an elementary concern should disappear in what comes to our role in society, in the name of a so-called natural tendency to maximize individual profit at all costs, is not even worth the attention of anyone sane enough to conceive the perils (and utter wastefulness) of blind technological advancement as it occurs today.

+The meaning of any idea is the whole of its effects.
+I venture: the meaning of any discipline too.
+Whatever meaning computer science is to have lays in our hands.